nasserhadim/prizeversity/README.md

 >
 > Create `backend/models/User.js`
 >
-> Add the rest of files as needed!
+> Add the rest of folders/files as needed!

 ### Frontend Setup with `Vite`.